Many body physics from a quantum information perspective: Aspects of Quantum Information

 Finally, let us recall the so--called Choi--Jamio{\l}kowski isomorphism \cite{Jamiolkowski72,Choi75}: every linear operator $X$ acting on $\mathbb{C}^{d}\ot\mathbb{C}^{D}$ can be represented as $X=(I\ot\Lambda)(P_{+}^{(d)})$ with some linear map $\Lambda:\mathcal{B}(\mathbb{C}^{d}) \rightarrow\mathcal{B}(\mathbb{C}^{D})$.
 With this isomorphism, entanglement witnesses correspond to positive maps.
 Notice also that the dual form of this isomorphism reads $\Lambda(X)=\tr_{B}[W(\mathbbm{1}_{A}\ot X^{T})]$).

 Equipped with new definitions and theorems, we can now continue with the relationship between positive maps and the separability problem.
 It should be clear by now that theorem \ref{PeresTh} is just a special case of a more general necessary condition for separability: if $\varrho_{AB}$ acting on \(\mathcal{H}_{A}\ot\mathcal{H}_{B}\) is separable, then \((I\ot \Lambda)(\varrho_{AB})\) is positive for any positive map $\Lambda$.
-In a seminal paper in 1996 \cite{Horodecki96}, Horodecki and Horodecki showed that positive maps also give a \emph{sufficient} condition for separability.
-More precisely, they proved the following:
+In a seminal paper in 1996 \cite{Horodecki96}, the Horodeckis showed that positive maps also give a \emph{sufficient} condition for separability.
+More precisely, they proved the following \cite{Horodecki96}:

-\begin{theorem} {\rm \cite{Horodecki96}} A state $\rho_{AB}\in \mathcal{B} (\mathbb{C}^{d_{A}} \otimes \mathbb{C}^{d_{B}})$ is separable if and only if the condition
+\begin{theorem} A state $\rho_{AB}\in \mathcal{B} (\mathbb{C}^{d_{A}} \otimes \mathbb{C}^{d_{B}})$ is separable if and only if the condition